 Just incase you’re wondering how far that ambitious and single-minded OKR got them.
 Chrome now has nearly 70% of the browser market.

 Google is obviously not alone in being totally committed to OKR to deliver their strategy and achieve growth.
-Facebook, Salesforce, Spotify, Twitter, LinkedIn, and Airbnb and pretty much all fast growing tech companies are using OKR.
+Facebook, Salesforce, Spotify, Twitter, LinkedIn, and Airbnb and pretty much all fast growing tech and agile working companies are using OKR.

 Before Jeff Weiner took the top spot at LinkedIn, he asked founder and then-CEO Reid Hoffman three questions: